ttasovac/campus/NEEDS_REVIEW.md

 - Martin Lhoták includes special characters.
 - Moritz Mähr includes special characters.
 - Vojtěch Malínek includes special characters.
-- Adele Valeria Messina has either more than one first name or last name
 - Karlheinz Mörth includes special characters.
-- Kevin O'Connor includes special characters.
-- Maria Cristina Piticco has either more than one first name or last name
-- Kenneth M. Price includes special characters.
-- Kenneth M. Price has either more than one first name or last name
-- Maria Fernanda Rollo has either more than one first name or last name
 - Joachim Schöpfel includes special characters.
-- Nienke Van Shaverbeke has either more than one first name or last name
 - Stéfan Sinclair includes special characters.
-- Rikke Toft Nørgård includes special characters.
-- Rikke Toft Nørgård has either more than one first name or last name
-- Erzsébet Tóth-Czifra includes special characters.
-- Henk van den Heuvel has either more than one first name or last name
-- Dieter Van Uytvanck has either more than one first name or last name
 - Maria Wiederänders includes special characters.